http4s/http4s/docs/docs/client-middleware.md

 ## DestinationAttribute

-This very simple middleware simply writes a value to the request attributes, which can be read at any point during the processing of the request, by other middleware down the line.
+This very simple middleware writes a value to the request attributes, which can be read at any point during the processing of the request, by other middleware down the line.

 In this example we create our own middleware that appends a header to the response.
 We use